 Initially please speak to your child's class teacher.
 If you have further concerns, you can speak with the inclusion team (see below).

-The inclusion Team at The Alton Primary school is led by Mrs Thomson (SENCO & Teacher in Charge of Resource Base) and Ms Stephenson (Learning Mentor/ Home School Liaison Officer)
+The inclusion Team at The Alton Primary school is led by Mrs Thomson (SENCO & Teacher in Charge of Resource Base) and Ms Morris (Learning Mentor/ Home School Liaison Officer)

 Contact details: Phone: 0208 876 8482

 Email: firstname.lastname@example.org (for the attention of the SENCO)

 How does the school decide whether a child has a special educational need and what extra help they require?